 Gov. Mifflin advances to PIAA Class 5A baseball final with win over Selinsgrove

-HERSHEY — In search of an appearance in the state championship game for the first time in program history, the Gov. Mifflin baseball team rose to the occasion.
+HERSHEY — In its quest for a berth in the state championship game for the first time in program history, the Gov. Mifflin baseball team rose to the occasion.

 “They got up that one run early, and we did not fall,” Gov. Mifflin coach Chris Hole said.
 “We fought back and we kept extending and did a lot of little things well today.